codesqueak/Scripts/docs/kubernetes.md

 ```bash
 kubectl taint nodes --all node-role.kubernetes.io/master-
 ```
-If you now run the following command, you should see all the Kubernetes relatedservices running:
+If you now run the following command, you should see all the Kubernetes related services running:
 ```bash
 kubectl get pods --all-namespaces
 ```